What is Sebum?

 Skin Care

-• Make sure to use a face cleanser such as the NIVEA MicellAIR micellar water, designed to remove dirt and sebum from the face without stripping it of too many oils, which could lead to an increase in sebum production.
+• Make sure to use a face cleanser such as the NIVEA Soothing Micellar Water, designed to remove dirt and sebum from the face without stripping it of too many oils, which could lead to an increase in sebum production.

 • Ensure to wash your face twice a day, once in the morning and once at night with a mild facial wash to keep it clean and remove residue from the skin.